Gremious/StS-DefaultModBase/README.md

 # StS-Default Mod Base

-Welcome to this mildly over-commented Slay the Spire modding base.
+Welcome to this extremely over-commented Slay the Spire modding base.

 This is a minimal "default clean slate" for creating Slay the spire mods.